RITM-200

-The RITM-200 is an integrated Generation III+ reactor pressurized water reactor developed by OKBM Afrikantov and designed to produce 55 MWe.
-The design is an improvement of KLT-40 reactor.
+The RITM-200 is an integrated Generation III+ pressurized water reactor developed by OKBM Afrikantov and designed to produce 55 MWe.
+The design is an improvement of KLT-40S reactor.
 It uses up to 20% enriched uranium-235 and can be refueled every 10 years for a 60 year planned lifespan in floating power plant installation.
-If installed in a stationary power plant the fuel cycle is 6 years.
+If installed in a stationary power plant, the fuel cycle is 6 years.